Hiding Access-pattern is Not Enough! Veil: A Storage and Communication Efficient Volume-Hiding Algorithm: Related Work

 \textbf{Supporting Dynamic Changes.} Different approaches, viz., \textsf{XorMM}, \textsf{dprfMM} and \textsc{Veil} offer different level of ease in extending them to support dynamic operations (insertions, updates, deletion).
 In particular, \textsc{Veil} and \textsf{dprfMM} offer significant flexibility and ease to support dynamic operations compared to \textsf{XorMM} as shown in \S\ref{sec:dynamic}. \textsf{DprfMM}, like \textsc{Veil}, also offers flexibility and can allow periodic reorganization by storing new data in the cuckoo hash and/or stash.
 In contrast, \textsf{XorMM} cannot support insertions, as it requires the xor filter to be recontructed every time there is an insertion.
 This because the xor filters are constructed through a sequential process that creates dependencies between cell representations, \textit{i}.\textit{e}., a record inserted later into the filter may depend upon the cipher representation of the record inserted earlier.
 As a result, when new data has to be inserted (whether or not it results in change to $L_{max}$), the filter has to be recomputed from scratch.
 The challenge of supporting dynamic operations, coupled with the flexibility to choose $QA$ and $SA$ parameters to control the overheads, are the primary advantages of \textsc{Veil}.

 \textbf{Security Offered. } We developed \textsc{Veil} and its variants under the security goal VSR (\S\ref{sec:adv}) that roughly corresponds to ensuring that adversary cannot differentiate between query keywords.
 One could also consider stronger security model that in addition also ensures indistinguishability amongst databases (\S\ref{sec:overlapping_discussion}) used in \cite{Moti_dprfMM,XorMM}.
-We note that \textsc{Veil} is already secure against the enhanced security model used in \cite{Moti_dprfMM,XorMM}, that we refer to as {\em indistinguishability}, - we show this formally in \S Appendix \ref{sec:security_analysis_veil} in the extended version of the paper. \textsc{Veil-O}, as discussed in \S\ref{sec:overlapping_discussion}, however, while it ensures VSR, does not ensure indistinguishability directly.
+We note that \textsc{Veil} is already secure against the enhanced security model used in \cite{Moti_dprfMM,XorMM}, that we refer to as {\em indistinguishability}, - we show this formally in \S Appendix \ref{sec:security_analysis_veil}. \textsc{Veil-O}, as discussed in \S\ref{sec:overlapping_discussion}, however, while it ensures VSR, does not ensure indistinguishability directly.
 It can, however, be modified with a simple post-processing step to offer the same level of security as \cite{Moti_dprfMM,XorMM}, with the post processing step causing a slight increase in the stash storage.

 \textbf{Probabilistic versus Guaranteed Success.} Given a database $\mathcal{D}$, \textsf{dprfMM} and \textsc{Veil} are always successful in forming the multimap representation on the server, XOR filters are probabilistic, and there is a chance (however, small) that the technique may fail to create an appropriate xor filter~\cite{XorMM}.
 Hence xor filters are not guaranteed to create a multimap to support volume-hiding in all situations.